 Soldiers carried a leather or canvas backpack, called a sarcina, which contained their personal belongings, food rations, and other essentials.

-The backpack was designed to be lightweight and easy to carry, allowing soldiers to move quickly on the battlefield.
+The backpack was designed to be lightweight and simple to carry, allowing soldiers to move easily as needed.

 The Roman army had a medical corps that was responsible for treating wounded soldiers.